Cheese (novel): Contents

 The story is about Frans Laarmans, a clerk at the General Marine and Shipbuilding Company in Antwerp.
 Van Schoonbeke, the wealthy friend of his brother Karel (who is a general practitioner) offers him a job.
-Laarmans is tempted to become a wholesaler in Dutch cheese, more specifically full-fat Edam cheese, partly in order to earn more respect in the circles in which he has accidentally ended up and where he feels out of place because he cannot measure himself with the well-to-do and somewhat snobbish members of the party.
+Laarmans is tempted to become a wholesaler in Dutch cheese, more specifically full-fat Edam cheese, partly to earn more respect in the circles in which he has accidentally ended up and where he feels out of place because he cannot measure himself with the well-to-do and somewhat snobbish members of the party.
 With the help of his brother and on the advice of his wife, he manages to get temporary (and unpaid) sick leave from his job as a clerk at the shipyard where he works, under the excuse that he is suffering from a nervous illness.

 Laarmans dedicates himself fervently to his task, but is so carried away by his new job as a merchant that he is initially only concerned with the organization and furnishing of his 'office', the purchase of a suitable desk, a typewriter and a telephone, design of his stationery, the recruitment of agents in his district, which consists of Belgium and the Grand Duchy of Luxembourg, the naming of the company (it ends up being "Gafpa", which stands for 'General Antwerp Feeding Products Association') that he loses sight of his real task.
 When his first shipment of 20 tons of cheese arrives from the supplier Hornstra from Amsterdam, he doesn't really know what to do with it.
 In the meantime, his name as a merchant has become a guarantee for his position in the higher circles of his friend Van Schoonbeke, where he is treated with more respect afterwards.